 Good news: this dish is really make-ahead friendly, which makes it great for entertaining or potlucking.
 Prep all the components in advance, then just assemble right before serving, If you want to go that route, make sure to store the cooked potatoes, dukkah, and sauce in separate containers in the fridge.
 If you want to reheat the potatoes, do so before garnishing.
 Then top them with dukkah and sauce and you're ready to go!

 Here's what you'll need for this recipe, as well as some thoughts, tips, and possible substitutions.
 If you make any substitutions, I'd love to hear about it in the comments section below.

 These sweet potatoes are such a fresh, exciting new take on the classic.
-Don't get me wrong, there's nothing wrong with traditional sweet potato dishes.
-Even that one with the marshmallows is so nostalgic and has its place!
+There's nothing wrong with traditional sweet potato dishes; even that one with the marshmallows is so nostalgic and has its place!
 But by and large, I'm much more drawn to colorful, fresh dishes that are loaded with texture and color.

 These are MY kind of sweet potatoes, don't you think??
 I love the colors, the Hawaiian flair, and the combination of the creamy and crunchy toppings.
 Because this dish is so versatile and make-ahead friendly, I hope it makes a frequent appearance in your home; it certainly does in ours!

 It makes me so happy to hear from you and see your creations!
 Please leave a comment below and let me know what you think about this recipe.
 If you post a photo on Instagram, hashtag #TheRogueBrusselSprout and tag me (@TheRogueBrusselSprout) in the post text so that I'm sure to see it.

 Disclosure: Mauna Loa is a long-term partner and I receive free product.
 However, all opinions and thoughts are my own.
 Thank you for supporting the brands that keep The Rogue Brussel Sprout running.